-The Scottish Forum on Natural Capital is an initiative bringing together public, private and voluntary sector organisations to protect and rebuild Scotland’s natural capital.
+The Scottish Forum on Natural Capital is an initiative which brings together public, private and voluntary sector organisations in order to protect and rebuild Scotland’s natural capital.

-To deliver on its goals, the Scottish Forum will:
+To deliver on our goals, the Scottish Forum will focus on:

 1. Building on the Scottish Government’s commitments in relation to natural capital, as expressed in the Government Economic Strategy, Programme for Government and the National Performance Framework, to support the creation of a policy framework informed by natural capital thinking, including the use of appropriate business incentives and penalties.

 2. Bringing together Scotland’s public, private and voluntary sectors to actively shape natural capital research in Scotland and create dynamic and successful innovation programmes to develop new approaches to protect and enhance natural capital.